Mushahid2521/FaceRecognition_with_MATLAB/README.md

 There are also two other functions, one of which collect images if we want to add new member in dataset and other function shows the live detection and recognition.

 ## Usage
+- Make sub folders for each individual with person's name in dataSet folder.
-- Use ``` collectImage``` to take 20 pictures for new member in the dataset.
-And make a folder with the person name in data folder.
+- If new member comes, Use ``` collectImage``` to take 20 pictures for new member in the dataset.
+And make a sub-folder with the person's name in dataSet folder.
 - In the ```main.m``` file locate the image folder directory in *imageset()* function.
 - Run the other sections upto getting the training set and test set accuracy.
 - Run ```takeImage_predict.m``` which takes continuous image and shows predictions with a bounding box.

 ## Note:
 - No need to take the image of face only.
 It finds the face itself and use the face for training and prediction.
+- If a new member is added then classifier must be trained again.
 ## Dependency:
 - Computer Vision system toolbox
 - Support package for USB webcam